phnx-im/docs/src/spec/queuing_service.md

 The store-and-forwards functionality of the QS is designed in such a way that the QS cannot link the state it maintains for each of the homeserver's users with the user's actual identity as maintained by the AS.

-To avoid a connection with the user's actual identity, each user has a QS user record with a sub-record for each of the user's clients.
-The records are created by the user's clients when they register with the AS.
+To avoid a connection with the user's actual identity, each user has a QS user record with a sub-record the user's client.
+The records are created by the user's client after it has registered with the AS.

-After creation, the user's clients can publish KeyPackages and fetch messages from their queue, as well as rotate the key material used for authentication, or for at-rest encryption of queued messages.
+After creation, the user's client can publish KeyPackages and fetch messages from its queue, as well as rotate the key material used for authentication, or for at-rest encryption of queued messages.

-The QS user record also contains the user's [friendship token](glossary.md#friendship-token), which the QS uses to authenticate requests for batches of the user's KeyPackages.
+The QS user record also contains the user's [friendship token](glossary.md#friendship-token), which the QS uses to authenticate requests the user's KeyPackages.

 The client-specific records contain the client's fan-out queue (for messages received from a local or a federated DS), as well as the KeyPackages published by the client.
 See [here](queuing_service/keypackage_publication.md) for more information on KeyPackage publication and how unlinkability between a user's real identity and its pseudonym is maintained.